jovo00/jovo00/README.md

 ### 👨‍💻 About Me:

 I am a 3D / VFX Artist from Germany but I also like coding!
-I am interested in Web Development but also like Graphics and System Level Programming.
+I am interested in Web Development, Graphics and System Level Programming.

 ### 💬 Languages
 - HTML, CSS & JavaScript
 - TypeScript
 - Go
+- Rust
 - C++
-- Rust

 ### 🛠️ Frameworks and Tools
 - React / Next.js / Svelte / SvelteKit